It is important to make sure all goes well at the start of an online course or students

 Field Trips

-- Have students visit a course-related location and report (prepare assignment instructions
+- Have students visit a course-related location and report (prepare assignment instructions and questions)

 - Examples: a church for religious studies, court for law, planetarium for astronomy